 Echinacea, commonly known as Purple Coneflowers, are quintessential prairie plants.
-They are hardy, drought tolerant, long-blooming, and are being cultivated in a ever widening range of colors.
+They are hardy, drought-tolerant, long-blooming, and are being cultivated in an ever-widening range of colors.
 It's hard to find a garden without at least one variety.
-Echinacea is a native North American genus with about 10 species.
+Echinacea is a native North American genus with about ten species.
 Not all make great garden plants.
 Echinacea purpurea is by far the most popular.
-It has a more fibrous root system, rather than the long tap root and woody crown found in other wilder species, and is more adaptable to garden conditions and more forgiving of dividing and transplanting.
+It has a more fibrous root system, rather than the long taproot and woody crown found in other wilder species.
+It is more adaptable to garden conditions and more forgiving of dividing and transplanting.

-The daisy-like flower is actually made up of several small flowers.
+The daisy-like flower is made up of several small flowers.
 The petals are sterile and are there to lure insects toward the many fertile flowers in the central disk or cone.
 These flowers are rich in nectar and very popular with both bees and butterflies.
 Flowers were generally some shade of purple or lavender, with a dark center cone.
-Much hybridization has been taking place and you can now find petal colors ranging from white to green through yellow, orange and deep reds.
-The common name "coneflower" refers to the way the petals angle backwards, away from the center, forming a cone.
+Much hybridization has been taking place, and you can now find petal colors ranging from white to green through yellow, orange, and deep reds.
+The common name "coneflower" refers to the way the petals angle backward, away from the center, forming a cone.

 Growth starts with a clump of basal leaves, which eventually send up flower stems in mid-summer.
 The leaf shape depends on the variety.
 Many have oval leaves with a wide base, but some from dry, western areas often have narrow leaves.

 Light: To get the most blooms and the sturdiest plants, plant them in a spot that gets at least 5 hours of full sun a day.
 They will tolerate partial shade, but plants may flop or strain to reach the sun.

 Water: In seasons with normal rainfall, additional watering is not necessary